 these two.
-Of course the abstraction gets a bit more obviously leaky now, because we're ignoring sexes; we have no guarantee that these characters will be a male and a female, as we're not even making that part of the data.
+The abstraction gets more obviously leaky now, because we're ignoring sexes; we have no guarantee that these characters will be a male and a female, as we're not even making that part of the data.
 We had the same leak last time, with the Truckloads, but then it was not so relevant, so I let it slide.
-Now that they're living beings (whether humans or elves or whatever), though, we could add such complications, and even add what race they are and bring in considerations of which races can breed together.
-That could complicate our breeder selection enormously, maybe even make it impossible to find a viable pair in such a small population.
-Anyway, next we actually . .
+Now that they're living beings (whether humans or elves or whatever), though, we could add such complications, and many other such factors.
+Anyway, next we actually . . .